 The Civil Air Search and Rescue Association, or CASARA, is a Canada-wide volunteer aviation association dedicated to the promotion of Aviation Safety, and to the provision of air search support services to the National Search and Rescue Program.
 Membership is open to aircraft owners and pilots, as well as to those who wish to receive training as spotters and navigators.
 Members receive training in fields such as aviation safety, meteorology, survival awareness search techniques and procedures.
 CASARA provides an annual continuation flying award to the cadet selected from the applications submitted by each League Provincial Committee.

 Hamilton was founded in 1892 in Lancaster, Pennsylvania, USA.
 Their watches have been timing the skies since 1919, when the pioneering pilots of the era put their trust in the precision of its watches and navigation instruments.
 In addition to keeping the first American airmail service on track, Hamilton became the official watch of TWA, Eastern, United and Northwest Airlines, in the 1930s.
 Today, each watch features the unrivalled precision of the latest Swiss movements and technologies.
-In Canada, Hamilton is proud to be the Timekeeping Sponsor of the COPA (Canadian Owners and Pilots Association), the Webster Trophy Competition, the DCAM (David Charles Abramson Memorial), and now the Air Cadet League of Canada.
+In Canada, Hamilton is proud to support the Canadian Forces Snowbirds and worked with the crew to design an exclusive Hamilton Khaki Aviation only distributed to the Snowbirds members.
+Hamilton is also is the Timekeeping sponsor of some of the most prestigious Canadian Aviation organization as the COPA (Canadian Owners and Pilots Association), ATAC (Air Transport Association of Canada), the Webster Trophy Competition, the DCAM (David Charles Abramson Memorial) and now the Air Cadet League of Canada.
 The League's LOA with Hamilton Watches, a division of the Swatch Group, the largest watch manufacturer and distributor in the world, provides for two pilot watches to be awarded annually to the top Power Pilot Scholarship (PPS) cadet, and the top Glider Pilot Scholarship (GPS) cadet.

 Jazz Aviation LP